UofS-Pulse-Binfo/tripal_germplasm_importer/README.md

 Year 	Season	Cross No.	Maternal Parent	Paternal Parent	Cross Type	Seed Type	Cotyledon Colour	Seed Coat	Comment	Male Type	Female Type
 2000	Winter	ABC	ABC_M	ABC_P	Backcross	Yellow  Yellow  Green Comment Male  Female
 ```
+## Data Storage
+Germplasm loaded by this module will be stored in chado in talbes: stock, stockprop, and stock_relationship.

+Controlled vocabulary terms required by this module are expected in chado or will be inserted.